ssl105/Raytracing-Images/index.md

 Since raytracing and pathtracing rays usually start from the camera or the eye, we do not necessarily know when it will hit a light source.
 Furthermore, for indirect lighting to work, a ray needs to eventually hit the light.
 If we have defined max depth or maximum bounces per generated ray, it means that an image will most likely never reach a light source and produce a colorless image.
 Inorder to increase the probability of hitting a light source, we can increase the number of rays we shoot through a pixel and take the average resulting color.
 This will also help smooth out jagged edges (aliasing).

 The image below samples 64 rays per pixel with a maximum depth of 5.
 For every bounce, the next ray is determined randomly and uniformly from the hemisphere (uniform hemisphere sampling).
+Even though we are sampling many rays per pixel, our shading equation only produces color if the rays hit the light so the image still remains noisy.
 ![image13](images/hw3/cornellSimple.png)

+To reduce the noise in the previous image we can combine direct and indirect lighting.
+At each bounce we calculate the direct lighting contribution to the color and use uniform hemisphere sampling to determine the next ray which acts as our indirect lighting component.
+This method is called next event estimation.
+For direct lighting we only sample once unstratified from the area light since it produces adequate results.
 ![image14](images/hw3/cornellNEE.png)

+Up to this point, all of the images have been rendered with a maximum depth for each ray.
+This reduces accurarcy since rays are terminated prematurely.
+To fix this we can use a method called russian roulette.
+This randomly terminates rays based on how much energy they have.
+Rays with lower energy are more likely to be terminated than rays with high energy.
+To compensate for the random termination of rays, a boosting factor is necessary for surving rays.
+This boosting factor increases the longevity of high energy rays and accelerates the termination of low energy rays.

+The image belows is rendered with russian roulette and no maximum depth for rays.
+The image is brighter since more rays ultimately survive.
 ![image15](images/hw3/cornellRR.png)

+Here is the stanford dragon rendered with next event estimation and russian roulette.
 ![image16](images/hw3/dragon.png)

 ## Importance Sampling